Plopix/js-console-wrapper/README.md

 ### Node

+- Use NPM `npm i @plopix/js-console -D`
+- Use Yarn `yarn add --dev @plopix/js-console`

-Easiest is to create your own `Console.js` file, and put:
+Then the asiest is to create your own `Console.js` file, and put:

 ```javascript
 import { Console } from '@plopix/js-console/dist/ts/Console';